In this ultimate griller’s guide to salting your steak, I’m going to be giving you the best techniques for salting steaks before grilling.

 No Need to Rinse the Steak Using this Method

 There’s no need to rinse off the excess salt before cooking with this method as the meat has drawn it all in.
-If you plan to add additional seasoning before you grill up your steak, look for low salt options.
+If you plan to add additional seasoning before you grill up your steak, look for low-salt options.

-Like I mentioned earlier, the wire rack is perfect for allowing air circulation to flow around the entire piece of meat.
+As I mentioned earlier, the wire rack is perfect for allowing air circulation to flow around the entire piece of meat.
 If you don’t have a wire rack, it is ok to place it directly on a foiled tray, but it is a good idea to flip the meat halfway through the rest period.

-One warning.
-If you loved the flavor after resting for three days and you’re tempted to try for longer the next time, don’t.
+Safety Warning: If you loved the flavor after resting for three days and you’re tempted to try for longer the next time, don’t.
 Rest a steak like this any longer than three days and you will be getting dangerously close to food safety issues and bacteria growth.
 Don’t be the guy (or gal) who gets their family and friends sent to the hospital for food poisoning.

 Dry Brining Method Two: Salting Steaks the Same Day